Iorek69/BettingArbitrage/README.md

 # BettingArbitrage
-A program which outputs games in which an arbitrage gambling can be found
+A program which outputs games in which an arbitrage opportunities can be found